 With that said, then what is the statutory severance payment under GWRBA?
 Under GWRBA, an employee is entitled to receive a severance payment at the rate of 30 days’ “average wage” for each “continuous year of service.”
 Of course, this is the statutory minimum amount of the severance pay.

 In calculation of the “average wage”, a base salary and other payments such as overtime payment, position allowance, incentive allowance paid to all employees to promote efficiency shall be included.
 With respect to the bonus payment, if it was paid irregularly and one-time out of company’s profit, it shall not be included.

 Under the established court precedents, the “continuous year of service” means the period from the time of execution of an employment contract to the time of employment termination”.
 If an employee, however, was absent from work for a certain period of time during the “continuous years of service”, such as taking a personal leave for study or serving in military, those non-employment periods shall be excluded from the “continuous years of service”.

 We hope this brief introduction to be of assistance to you.
 If you have more questions on severance payment or any other Korean labor law related issues, please send an email by simply clicking here or visit Legal Consultation page.
 Our Korean licensed lawyers, not a U.S. lawyer residing in Korea, will answer your inquiry.

 Also you can find a stack of legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.

-© 2009 Chung & Partners, a Korean Full Service Law Firm.
+© Wonil Chung, Korean Licensed Lawyer, Chung & Partners, Korean Full Service Law Firm.
 All rights reserved.